-In addition to measuring your performance in the course, the evaluation is designed to allow you to expose your written and analytical skills.
+In addition to measuring your performance in the course, the evaluation is designed to allow you to expose your written, verbal and analytical skills.
 Individual work will be designed to capture your unique problem solving and discussion skills.
-Through teamwork you will experience the complexity of simulation.
+Through teamwork you will experience the complexity of supply chain management problems.
+Final individual grades for group project will take into account peer review for all group work.
+Missed tests/exams will receive a grade of zero unless the student has submitted and been approved for a Notification of Absence or MSAF.
 Your final grade will be calculated as follows: